 The theoretical framework that guides our research is the Theory of Change (ToC), a comprehensive framework to evaluate social change initiative (Bonell et al. 2020; Breuer et al. 2018; Gilissen et al. 2018).
 By mapping out the pathways to outcomes, it clarifies the logic behind the strategy of a program or initiative (Figure 1).

 By applying ToC, we can evaluate the effectiveness of grant evaluation processes and decision-making mechanisms.
-Sandin & Benner (2022) argue that evaluations need to take a systems perspective but warn of the complexities of aligning evaluations conducted at different levels.
+Sandin & Benner (2022) argue that evaluations need to take a systems perspective, but warn of the complexities of aligning evaluations conducted at different levels.
 Gallo et al. (2023) suggest integrating rankings with traditional evaluation methods to improve the accuracy of assessments.
 Similarly, Buljan et al. (2023) explore the removal of numerical scores and find that it does not significantly affect the quality of reviews, while Qussini et al. (2023) examine blinding models.
 Shaw (2023) takes a step further by proposing a lottery as an alternative or complement to traditional peer review.
-Philipps (2021) notes that many researchers are open to alternative approaches and point to a growing recognition of the need for reform. for a more equitable distribution of research funding.
+Philipps (2021) notes that many researchers are open to alternative approaches and point to a growing recognition of the need for reform for a more equitable distribution of research funding.
 These interventions exemplify targeted changes aimed at improving the review process and leading to more accurate, fair and equitable funding decisions and higher trust in the process.

 Figure 1: Logical Process for EU Proposals’ selection

-EU project funding process, which offers a variety of funding opportunities for research and innovation initiatives begins with calls for proposals which are set out in work programmes.
-Under H2020 three pillars were identified: excellent science, industrial leadership, and societal challenges with some cross-cutting themes, two of which operated on the basis of public calls: Science with and for society and Spreading excellence and widening participation.
-The pillar societal challenges comprised six parts: 1) Health, demographic change, and well-being; 2) Food security, sustainable agriculture and forestry, marine and maritime and inland water research, and the bioeconomy; 3) Secure, clean, and efficient energy; 4) Smart, green, and integrated transport; 5) Climate action, environment, resource efficiency, and raw materials; and 6) Europe in a changing world–inclusive, innovative, and reflective societies.
+The EU project funding process, which offers a variety of funding opportunities for research and innovation initiatives, begins with calls for proposals which are set out in work programmes.
+Under H2020, three pillars were identified: excellent science, industrial leadership, and societal challenges with some cross-cutting themes, two of which are operated on the basis of public calls: Science with and for society and Spreading excellence and widening participation.
+The pillar concerning societal challenges is comprised of six parts: 1) Health, demographic change, and well-being; 2) Food security, sustainable agriculture and forestry, marine and maritime and inland water research, and the bioeconomy; 3) Secure, clean, and efficient energy; 4) Smart, green, and integrated transport; 5) Climate action, environment, resource efficiency, and raw materials; and 6) Europe in a changing world–inclusive, innovative, and reflective societies.

 There are three main types of projects under H2020: Research and Innovation Actions (RIAs), which focus on developing new knowledge; Innovation Actions (IAs), which emphasize implementing and commercializing existing solutions; and Coordination and Support Actions (CSAs), which support networking and dissemination activities among stakeholders.